IgniteUI/igniteui-react-examples/README.md

 [Date Picker](https://www.infragistics.com/products/ignite-ui-react/react/components/editors/date-picker),
 [Multi-Column Combobox](https://www.infragistics.com/products/ignite-ui-react/react/components/editors/multi-column-combobox)

+## Branches

+> **_NOTE:_** You should use [master](https://github.com/IgniteUI/igniteui-react-examples/tree/master) branch of this repository if you want to run samples on your computer.
+Use the [vnext](https://github.com/IgniteUI/igniteui-react-examples/tree/vnext) branch only when you want to contribute new samples to this repository.

 ## Preview

 You can preview and browse all samples in this repository by opening our [React Samples Browser](https://www.infragistics.com/react-demos/samples/).
 Alternatively, you you can view these samples with detailed information in our [React Help Documentation](https://infragistics.com/reactsite/components/general-getting-started.html).